 Robbery offenses fall within the greater umbrella term of theft crimes within Arizona.
 However, robbery offenses include several different punishment ranges depending on all circumstances of the offense.
-Robbery can involve the use of a deadly weapon, or charges may be brought for something as simple as a mistaken taking.
-If you have been charged with robbery in Arizona, contact Phoenix robbery lawyer as soon as possible who will work hard to ensure you are not unfairly punished.
+Robbery can involve the use of a deadly weapon, or charges may be brought for something as simple as a mistake.
+If you have been charged with robbery in Arizona, contact a Phoenix criminal defense attorney as soon as possible who will work hard to ensure you are not unfairly punished.

 Robbery is defined by Arizona laws as occurring when a defendant threatens or uses force against a person with the intent to coerce the victim to surrender property from the victim’s body or immediate presence.
 Arizona law classifies robbery as a Class 4 felony.

 However, robbery offenses can be heightened to Aggravated Robbery, which occurs when a person has an accomplice present during the course of the Robbery.
 Aggravated Robbery is a Class 3 Felony.
 Armed Robbery occurs if either the defendant or defendant’s accomplice is armed with a deadly weapon during the course of the Robbery and is classified as a Class 2 Felony.

 Arizona classifies punishment ranges for felony offenses based on prior convictions and outside circumstances.
 Arizona additionally lists the term of imprisonment as the “presumptive” sentence, although a reduction or increase in sentencing is based on all circumstances of the particular case.
 The chart below lists the highest sentence one can receive (greater than the presumptive sentence).
 Aggravating circumstances leading to this heightened sentence can only be applied if at least two of the aggravating circumstances are found to be true beyond a reasonable doubt.
 Aggravating circumstances include the following (not exclusively):